Master of Finance | Admissions

 Admission to graduate standing in The Paul Merage School of Business is accorded to those possessing an undergraduate degree with an acceptable level of scholarship from an institution of recognized standing.
 Applicants for admission will be evaluated on their academic record and potential for leadership as demonstrated in submitted application materials including:

 - GMAT or GRE: The GMAT or GRE are not required but strongly recommended for applicants with GPA’s under a 3.3.
 While these tests are not required, the admissions team is looking for evidence of strong verbal and quantitative skills.
-Note that GMAT and GRE scores are good for up to five years.
+GMAT and GRE scores are good for up to five years.

 - Two Letters of Recommendation